Searinvestments/pricing/standard_account.md

 |The level of {{site.data.keyword.Bluemix_notm}} Support stays the same. |
 {:caption="Table 2.
 What's not changing" caption-side="top"}

-**Note**: If your trial account doesn't convert, you'll see a message that explains why.
+If your trial account doesn't convert, you'll see a message that explains why.
 You might have more than one organization in your existing trial account or apps that cannot be transferred.
 You can take the appropriate action and then try to convert the account again.

-When you own a Standard account, you can invite team members to collaborate in your organization and spaces, view your usage, create spaces, update your account profile, and manage your organization.
+{: tip}

 ## Lite plans
 {: #liteplans}